 You know what really enhances the wine experience?
 Good friends and/or a really good meal.
 That’s it.
 Aerators, custom glasses for each variety of wine, drip shields, wine charms, wine chillers, fancy cork pulls, fancier wine stoppers, all this stuff doesn’t do nearly as much for the wine as the folks pushing them would have you believe, and certainly not for the money they cost.

 Anne even ran across an over-sized wine glass to store your pulled corks in.
 Uh, okay.
-Pretty pointless, and if you have an active cat in the house, pretty much doomed since it’s top heavy.
-Yes, we have a special receptacle for our corks, and it is actually a wine serving bucket that someone gave us that we don’t use as a wine bucket.
-But it’s next to the monster cork pull (which is one of the rare exceptions to the general uselessness of fancy cork pulls) as a matter of convenience, not because we find pulled corks particularly decorative.
+Pretty pointless, and if you have an active cat in the house, doomed since it’s top heavy.
+Yes, we have a special receptacle for our corks.
+It’s actually a wine serving bucket that someone gave us that we don’t use as a wine bucket.
+But it’s next to the monster cork pull (one of the rare exceptions to the uselessness of fancy cork pulls) as a matter of convenience, not because we find pulled corks decorative.

 If you want to give a wine-lover something he or she really, really wants, it’s easy – more wine.
 If your wine lover is on a tight budget, maybe splurge on something really nice that she or he wouldn’t normally cough up for.
 Something special and different, such as a Sauternes, for the truly adventurous wine lover.

 And if you’re really unsure, check out this post on how to buy for a wine snob, just in case.
 Then go to your local wine shop and ask the nice person behind the counter.
 As always, if said person gives you any sign of looking down his or her long bony nose at your utter ignorance, leave.
 You don’t need to spend your hard-earned bucks someplace where they won’t treat you with respect.